 - Teachers are required to have their account created, all students rostered no later than Sept.
 15, 2021 and the First Contact Surveys completed before Sept.
 30, 2021.

 3. Teachers set up accounts in the State of Iowa’s EL AA online system.

 4. Teachers roster students in the State of Iowa’s EL AA online system

 5. For students in grades K-6 who participate in the Early Literacy Alternate Assessment (EL AA), there will continue to be three screening windows for the school year.
 Starting in the fall of the 2020-2021 school year, teachers will be required to enter scores for scales 1-4 and scale 6 for the screening/reporting windows.
 Scale 5, Writing: Text Types and Purposes, will now be optional.

 The screening data will continue to be a structured portfolio containing three pieces of student evidence for each scale.
 The three distinct forms of evidence should indicate not that the student mastered a skill in a single way, but instead, the student demonstrated understanding in a variety of ways.
 The structured portfolio approach provides an accurate picture of students’ abilities to generalize and apply skills in multiple settings and routines.

-- The Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment manual and other instructional resources are located on Iowa’s Alternate Assessment Google Site.
+- The Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment manual and other instructional resources are located through EdLinks on the Iowa Education Portal.